The University will be closed for the winter break from 5 PM on December 23rd, 2025 to January 2nd, 2026, inclusive. Happy Holidays!

 Privacy & Policies

-Please feel free to join with an alias while in the waiting room.
+When accessing peer support on Zoom, please feel free to join with an alias while in the waiting room.
 We ask that you disclose your full name to the peer supporter when in session and in the confidentiality agreement.

 You will be asked to sign a confidentiality agreement that asks for your full name, contact information and an emergency contact.
 You must complete this agreement before being placed in a session with a peer supporter.